 Supply Chain Management Degree

 Our students gain valuable experience via required internships, case competitions, and analytical projects.
-Given our applied and practical educational focus, a variety of companies ranging from start-ups to multi-billion dollar enterprises like Georgia-Pacific, Lockheed Martin, The Home Depot, and ThyssenKrupp hire our students.
-More than 100 students graduate from the SCM program each year and starting salaries for Fall ‘16 grads averaged $57,144.
+Given our applied and practical educational focus, a variety of companies ranging from start-ups to multi-billion dollar enterprises like Georgia-Pacific, The Home Depot, Dollar General, Amazon, and DHL hire our students.
+More than 150 students graduate from the SCM program each year, and recent salary data states that from 2017-2019, the average starting salary for SCMN grads was $58,929 (the top average salary offered to all majors in the college).

 Our team of leading educators has significant business and/or military experience.
 This practice-based expertise enhances our ability to solve supply chain problems, create effective management development programs, and conduct custom research.
 The AU faculty is ranked #8 globally for SCM research productivity in a recent journal report.

-The Harbert College of Business is establishing a SCM research and resource center to facilitate industry engagement.
+The Harbert College of Business has established the Center for Supply Chain Innovation—a research and resource center to facilitate industry engagement.
 Key capabilities include: conducting annual studies, creating and executing customized development programs, facilitating internship and employment opportunities for our students, and driving thought leadership through cutting-edge research.
 Whatever your needs may be, the Center will connect you to the appropriate Auburn University resources.

 Why Choose Supply Chain Management at Harbert?